PLACE

 Sustainable Excursions

 We partnered with Travelife to deliver training and capacity building for all the tour operators we work with.
-Travelife is an initiative for tourism companies committed to achieving sustainability: its specialised indicators, based on the Global Sustainable Tourism Council’s Industry Standard criteria, focus on supply chain impact and the responsibilities of tour operators.
+Travelife is an initiative for tourism companies committed to achieving sustainability: its specialized indicators, based on the Global Sustainable Tourism Council’s Industry Standard criteria, focus on supply chain impact and the responsibilities of tour operators.

-The development of accessible tours also remains a priority, with the aim of ensuring that we offer guests with limited mobility a range of options at each destination.
+[ The development of accessible tours also remains a priority, with the aim of ensuring that we offer guests with limited mobility a range of options at each destination.
 All our ‘Easy & Accessible’ tours aim to eliminate obstacles and ensure smooth access to all the highlights visited.

 We aim for all tour operators used by MSC Cruises at our frequent destinations to be certified to a GSTC certification programme, or to be engaged in the process.